 The body is such a wonder because it can protect itself from foreign bodies.
 It has the immune system which is essential for survival.
 This vast network of tissues and cells is on-call 24/7 checking for viruses, bacteria or even parasites that may threaten the entire body.
 It is the immune system’s job to keep us healthy as we go on with our lives which may be filled with pathogens.
+You can take your health a step further by using an autoimmune symptom tracker to log food, symptoms and medicine so your caregiver can help you optimize your treatment better.

 The body’s defenders